phalcon-orphanage/docs/ja/reference/models-cache.rst

         return self::$_cache[$key];
     }

-This gives you full control on how the the caches must be implemented for each model, if this strategy is common to several models you can create a base class for all of them:
+This gives you full control on how the caches must be implemented for each model, if this strategy is common to several models you can create a base class for all of them:

 .. code-block:: php